K-PaaS/application-platform-guide-eng/install/service/mysql.md

 > $ cf create-service Mysql-DB Mysql-Plan2-100con mysql-service-instance
 ```
-Creating service instance mysql-service-instance in org org system / space dev as admin...
+Creating service instance mysql-service-instance in org system / space dev as admin...

+Service instance mysql-service-instance created.
 OK

-Attention: The plan `Mysql-Plan2-100con` of service `Mysql-DB` is not free.
-The instance `mysql-service-instance` will incur a cost.
-Contact your administrator if you think this is in error.
 ```

 - Verify the MySQL service instance that was created.

 > $ cf services
 ```
-Getting services in org system / space dev as admin...
+Getting service instances in org system / space dev as admin...
-OK

-name                      service    plan                 bound apps            last operation
+name                     offering   plan                 bound apps   last operation     broker                 upgrade available
-mysql-service-instance    Mysql-DB   Mysql-Plan2-100con                         create succeeded
+mysql-service-instance   Mysql-DB   Mysql-Plan2-100con                create succeeded   mysql-service-broker   no
 ```

 ### <div id='3.4'> 3.4.
 Sample Web App Deployment and MySQL Bind Verification
-When the service application is completed, the Sample Web App binds the generated service instance and uses the MySQL service in the App. *Note: When applying for service bind, you must be logged in as a user who can apply for service bind in PaaS-TA.
+When the service application is completed, the Sample Web App binds the generated service instance and uses the MySQL service in the App. *Note: When applying for service bind, you must be logged in as a user who can apply for service bind in K-PaaS AP.

 - Check the manifest file.